34th-Arma-Company/34th-PRC-Aux-Mod/doc/Code_Style.md

 Paths inside of the PBO are to be lowercase, the config should also use lowercase when pointing to files.

 ### Texture file / .paa names
-Texture file names should be lowercase with words sperated by underscores `_`.
+Texture file names should be lowercase with words sperated by underscores `_`, and should not have information that can be gleaned from the folder structure.